 - 1. Satisfactory completion of all required courses. - 2.
-An earned cumulative grade point average of a minimum of a 2.0. - 3.
-Satisfactory record of attendance (as described elsewhere in this catalog and the Student Handbook). - 4.
+An earned cumulative grade point average of a minimum of a 2.0. - Satisfactory record of attendance (as described elsewhere in this catalog and the Student Handbook). - 4.
 All indebtedness to AAMI to be paid in full. - 5.
 Satisfactory compliance with regard to financial aid and/or student loans. - 6.
 Students receiving any form of Title IV federal financial aid must participate in an exit counseling session with the Financial Aid Officer. - Successfully complete all requirements of the Clinical Embalming Program and be certified by the Clinical Embalming Instructor as minimally technically competent in embalming at the entry level. - 8.
-Attend and actively participate in the Comprehensive Review Courses.
+Attend and actively participate in the Comprehensive Review Courses. - 9.
+Attendance at the mandatory Capstone Review Week.